Student Loan Borrower Assisstance

 Payment Plans

-There are a number of payment plan options available for federal student loan borrowers.
-When you leave school, after your grace period ends, you will automatically be placed in a standard repayment plan unless you contact your loan servicer to sign up for a different plan.
+There are several payment plan options available for federal student loan borrowers.
+When you leave school, after your grace period ends, you will automatically be placed in a repayment plan.
+If you only borrowed loans before July 1, 2026, you will be placed in the Standard repayment plan unless you contact your loan servicer to sign up for a different plan.
+If you borrowed any loan or consolidated any loan after July 1, 2026, your Direct loans will automatically be placed in the new Tiered Standard Plan.
 But you can change to a different plan that might work better for you.

 For more help deciding which plan is right for you, visit our page on choosing a repayment plan.